-Terminology and data models
+Terminology and data models¶

 This page describes commonly used terms used in the API and the Python client.

-Curve
+A Curve

-A Curve describes any data series.
+series.
 The curve’s name is unique and identifies data series in the API.
-The Curve-model contains all the meta-information which makes up its name, such as categories, areas, unit and others.

 An important attribute on the curve model is resolution (more on resolutions below).
 It tells you the time step (hourly, 15-minute, daily, etc.) and timezone for data in the curve.